drewbo/drewbo.github.io/src/posts/2014-07-29-nike-running-map.md

 ## Styling tips

   - Bright colors look awesome.
-  - Set the 'line-opacity' attribute to ~0.25.
+  - Set the `line-opacity` attribute to ~0.25.
 This means that it will take four times over the same path to make the line fully opaque and gives a better idea of how often you run in certain areas.
-  - Use the satellite imagery (requires a basic MapBox account) with a near-black color and saturated filter settings ( \>75%).
+  - Use the satellite imagery (requires a basic MapBox account) with a near-black color and saturated filter settings (>75%).

 ![filter settings](/images/filter-settings.png)